Creating Value from Physical Assets

 Compliance versus Certification

 Even though ISO 55000 has established many of the criteria for creating AMPs, it is not necessary to approach this from a standard certification perspective.
-Many organizations are deciding to improve how they manage assets in order to achieve complinance to the standard and performance gains while postponing the certification decision.
+Many organizations are deciding to improve how they manage assets in order to achieve compliance to the standard and performance gains while postponing the certification decision.
 Many companies already maintain other ISO certifications and fully recognize the level of commitment necessary to seek certification.
 Short of a compelling business case for investing in the certification journey they are content to reap the performance gains without necessarily addressing all the management systems aspects.
 This decision may impact the overall approach to creating AMPs and should be considered early on.

 Asset Definition and Selection

 Defining assets that can then be filtered through a selection process may not be as straightforward as it seems.
 From an expanded view of asset management, there are different levels at which an asset can be managed.
-At a foundational level assets are viewed individually.
+At a foundational level, assets are viewed individually.
 This is the simplest and most easily understood approach.
 Assets can also be defined and viewed in terms of systems.
-Examples of asset systems can include networks, production lines or facilities systems (HVAC, waste water, compressed air).
-And finally a third expanded view can define asset portfolios.
+Examples of asset systems can include networks, production lines or facilities systems (HVAC, wastewater, compressed air).
+And finally, a third expanded view can define asset portfolios.
 Examples include classes of oil rigs, business units, real estate, and municipal infrastructure.

 From a pure process perspective, asset definition and selection is most likely an outcome of the strategic asset management plan and the establishment of asset management objectives.
 The point is to maintain the linkage for achieving organizational objectives within the AMPs.